TIRTHMP/Portfolio/README.md

    - Adjust based on your expertise

 4. **Modify Styling**
-   - Edit `styles.css` to change colors, fonts, and layout
+   - Edit `index.html` to change colors, fonts, and layout
    - Customize animations and transitions

 ## 🤝 Contributing